-- #14 Continue to maintain the existing inventory of ball diamonds (with the exception of the softball diamond at Harold Black Park, which is proposed for conversion to a soccer field). - #15 Consider installing lights on the hardball diamond at Harold Black Park should demand warrant.
+- #14 Continue to maintain the existing inventory of ball diamonds (with the possible exception of the softball diamond at Harold Black Park, which may be considered for conversion to a soccer field). - #15 Consider installing lights on the hardball diamond at Harold Black Park should demand warrant.